 - 2. Cover and bake at 350° for 55-60 minutes or until rice is tender.
 Uncover and stir the rice.
 Place 1 tablespoonful of preserves on each chicken breast.

 - 3. Bake, uncovered, 5 minutes longer.
 Sprinkle with almonds.
-Bake 5 minutes longer or until a meat thermometer reads 170°.
+Bake 5 minutes longer or until a thermometer reads 170°.
 Let stand for 5 minutes before serving.
 Yield: 4 servings.

 Reviews for Apricot Almond Chicken

 "I wish I would have read the reviews first.
 I am now at one hour and 30 minutes, rice is not done, I even raised the oven temperature for the majority of the time.
 I am late to take this dish to a family gathering, and I am more than disappointed.
 Can I give this zero stars?"

 "My Husband loves this and it is easy to make"